 where PP is the physical disc address, indicating to the system that a disc pack has been changed on drive PP. Any logical units that were previously assigned to disc files on the removed pack are now assigned to the system Teletype, thus insuring against accidental destruction of data on the new pack.
+The Set Directory command can be reused after this command has been executed.

-2. PA PP, A (INITIALIZE PACK)
+2. PA PP, A (INITIALIZE PACK AND DIRECTORY)

 initializes the disc pack with device address PP. The entire file directory and allocation map are zeroed (Cylinder 1), thus any previous data on the disc can no longer be referenced by the system.
 The initialize command also checks all cylinders to determine if the defective track bit is set.
 Defective cylinders are flagged as "in-use" in the cylinder allocation map, thus making them non-allocatable.
 In addition, initialization outputs a core image of DOS to Cylinder 0, thus making DOS available for bootstrap loading.
 Before using the pack initialize command on a disc pack for the first time, the pack should be formatted with Disc Test/Format Program 06-122.
+The Pack initialize operation must be performed on all new disc packs, or packs used by programs or operating systems other than DOS.